stellardreams/stellardreams.github.io/_posts/2020-09-08-Bold-Impact.md

 If you are taking consistent steps towards changing yourself, then you are changing the universe.
 And that, my friends, is powerful.

 To adventure & fellowship!
-With enthusiasm & gusto!
+With gusto & enthusiasm!